junxit/us-congress-code/title-06/chapter-1/sec-652a.md

 section: 652a
 ---

 # § 652a.
-Sector risk management agencies
+Sector Risk Management Agencies

 - **(a)** *Definitions* In this section:
   - **(1)** *Appropriate congressional committees* The term “appropriate congressional committees” means—